-The certificate program in accounting is designed to provide students with detailed and robust courses offered in the profession of accounting.
-This certificate is designed for students who may be required to learn new fields in accounting for their job or need updates on current procedures.
-It can also help students with non-business baccalaureate degrees in meeting the New Jersey requirements for licensure as Certified Public Accountants (CPA).
-More information regarding additional educational requirements to complete licensure as a CPA can be obtained through the New Jersey Society of CPAs (https://www.njcpa.org).
+This certificate program in accounting is designed to provide students with detailed and robust courses offered in the profession of accounting.
+This certificate assists students who may be required to learn new fields in accounting for their job or need updates on current procedures.

 Code Title Credit Hours

 ENGL 151 English I 3

+CSIT 123 Integrated Office Software 3

 ECON 151 Macroeconomic Principles 3

 ACCT 161 Principles of Accounting I 3

 ACCT 162 Principles of Accounting II 3

-ACCT 261 Intermediate Accounting I 1 3

-ACCT 262 Intermediate Accounting II 1 3

-ACCT 263 Cost Accounting 1 3
+ACCT 263 Cost Accounting 3

-ACCT 265 Auditing 1 3
+ACCT 265 Auditing 3

-ACCT 266 Federal Income Tax Accounting 1 3
+ACCT 266 Federal Income Tax Accounting 3

 BUSN 210 Business Communications 3

-BUSN 275 Principles of Finance 1 3
+BUSN 271 Principles of Management 3

-Total Credit Hours 33
+Total Credit Hours 30